 You are welcome to come to mostAshtanga yoga class as a complete beginner.
 However we suggest you also consider doing an Ashtanga Beginners Course if you are interested in pursuing Ashtanga.

-The 2 day short course offers a supportive beginners environment to show the fundamental aspects of practicing this amazing method of yoga: breath, focus, strength and continuous movement.
-Poses are workshopped and repeated and thequiet and disciplined environment of the self-practice Mysore-style class room is also workshopped.
-There is time for questions and answersregarding the practice and yoga in general.
+This 5 weekcourse offers a supportive beginners environment to show the fundamental aspects of practicing this amazing method of yoga: breath, focus, strength and continuous movement.
+Poses are workshopped and repeated and the quiet and disciplined environment of the self-practice Mysore-style class room is also workshopped.
+There is time for questions and answers regarding the practice and yoga in general.

 Please arrive 5 minutes early for group or led class.
 Turn your phone off or on silent.
 If you arrive just as the opening chant is being called refrain from entering the space till just finished.